xl4624/os/README.md

 # os

+A hobby x86 OS written in C/C++.
+Boots via GRUB into a small shell with a virtual filesystem, preemptive multitasking, pipes, shared memory, and ring-3 user processes.
+Supports running DOOM as a userspace program.

 1. Setup the i868-elf Cross Compiler
     * Follow the [GCC Cross-Compiler](https://wiki.osdev.org/GCC_Cross-Compiler) guide
     * Should have `i686-elf-gcc`, `i686-elf-as`, etc. after